 The term exponentially means that the weights of the older points decrease exponentially with time.
 Recall that CUSUM charts use equals weights for previous data points.

-These charts are applicable when a I-MR or X-bar & R control chart appears out of control due to wear as would be the case on perishable tooling or dies.
+These charts are applicable when a I-MR or X-bar & R control chart appears out of control due to "wear" over time as would be the case on perishable tooling or dies, a saw blade, or a grinding wheel..

 This chart plots variable data and assumes a normal distribution; however, the chart is also fairly reliable with non-normal distributed data.